Audley clients, Les and Lorraine Forrester, traveled to northern Vietnam with Audley in October 2010.

 Find out more about tailor-made trips to Vietnam

 Book a vacation to Vietnam, which was where Audley first began creating tailor-made trips.
-Highlights include a journey from Hanoi to Saigon, the limestone islands of Halong Bay, hill tribes of the Tonkinese Alps, a boat trip on the Mekong Delta and the Vietnamese themselves, who are charming and friendly.
+Highlights include a journey from Hanoi to Ho Chi Minh City, the limestone islands of Halong Bay, hill tribes of the Tonkinese Alps, a boat trip on the Mekong Delta and the Vietnamese themselves, who are charming and friendly.

 Was this useful?